project // disney churro felt ornament

 The felt is wool blend from Benzie Design (affiliate link).
 I cut the all the circles with my Circles and Scallops die, also from them, but you can use the circle templates in the PDF with plain or decorative scissors if you'd like.

-I cut out all the the pieces with freezer paper, and embroidered the face and sugar sparkles through the paper before carefully tearing it away.
+I cut out all the pieces with freezer paper, and embroidered the face and sugar sparkles through the paper before carefully tearing it away.
 And yes, those buttons are tiny, but you can absolutely cut them out.
 This is where the freezer paper really makes the difference.

 The pieces are layered and stitched down to the front circle with a tiny whip stitch and two strands of embroidery floss.